kelvinlockwood/policies/terms/index.md

 ---
 title: Terms of Service
-description: All the terms that you agree to when you sign up for a Flamingo Cricket Club product.
+description: All the terms that you agree to when you sign up for a FCC product.
 ---

 # Terms of Service

 *Last updated: September 1, 2023*

-The website flamingocricket.club is owned and operated by Flamingo Cricket Club.
+The website fc.club is owned and operated by FCC.
 We are a Public Benefit Corporation registered in Delaware, US.

 By accessing the website, you agree to be bound by the terms of service, including our Privacy Policy.
 If you do not agree with the terms of service, do not use the website.
 These Terms of Service apply to all users of the website, including browsers, vendors, customers, merchants, and or contributors of content.

 When we say “Company”, “we”, “our”, or “us” in this document, we are referring to [37signals LLC](https://world.hey.com/jason/37signals-hello-again-117eae60).

-When we say “Services”, we mean our websites, including flamingocricket.club, and any product or service created and maintained by Flamingo Cricket Club.
+When we say “Services”, we mean our websites, including fc.club, and any product or service created and maintained by FCC.

 When we say “You” or “your”, we are referring to the people, teams or organizations that own an account with one or more of our Services.